individual-brain-charting/docs/docs/source/processing_pipelines.rst

-fMRI Processing Pipelines
+fMRI processing pipelines
 =========================

-fMRI Preprocessing
+fMRI preprocessing
 ------------------

 Source data were preprocessed using *PyPreprocess*.
 This library offers